-- Address the gaps in regional infrastructure to support producers and brands
+- Engaging experts to identify and address the gaps and design solutions for regional infrastructure to support producers and brands

-- Help garner resources and capital for existing supply chain partners
+- Securing capital and resources for existing supply chain partners

-- Educate and attract investors who are interested in supporting a regional fiber manufacturing ecosystem
+- Attracting and providing tailored education to aligned individuals, family offices, and investor groups who are interested in supporting a regional fiber manufacturing ecosystem

-The Initiative is made up of committees of local and international experts to focus on core issues of:
+The initiative is led by a stewardship committee and chiefs of staff, and informed by five committees of local and international experts to focus on core issues of:

 - Material Production, from soil to fiber